Milsons Point

-Milsons Point is a suburb on the lower North Shore of Sydney, in the state of New South Wales, Australia.
-The suburb is located 3 kilometres north of the Sydney central business district in the local government area of North Sydney Council.
+Milsons Point is a suburb on the lower North Shore of Sydney, New South Wales, Australia.
+It is located three kilometres north of the Sydney central business district in the local government area of North Sydney.

 Milsons Point is also the geographical feature that juts into Sydney Harbour from the northern side, directly opposite Sydney Cove, the spot where the first European settlement was established in 1788.

-Milsons Point was named after James Milson (1783–1872), one of the earliest settlers.
+It was named after James Milson, one of the earliest settlers.

 History

-Milsons Point was named after James Milson (1783–1872), a free settler originally from Lincolnshire.
+Milsons Point was named after James Milson, a free settler originally from Lincolnshire.
 Milson settled in the area near Milsons Point and established a profitable business supplying ships with stone ballast, fresh water, and the produce of his dairy, orchard, and vegetable gardens.
-In the early 1820s Milson settled in the vicinity of Jeffrey Street, Kirribilli, on 120 acres of land he leased from Robert Campbell (1769–1846).
+In the early 1820s, Milson settled in the vicinity of Jeffrey Street, Kirribilli, on 120 acres of land he leased from Robert Campbell.
 In 1824 Milson received a 50-acre grant of his own adjoining Campbell's land (which is marked on the 1840s map above).
 In 1826 a bushfire raged through the area destroying Milson's home, orchard and dairy and farm which he subsequently rebuilt (refer to 1840s map).
 In 1831 Campbell was involved with Milson in a court action over Milson's non-payment of the lease of the 120 acres.
 Milson lived in the vicinity of Jeffrey Street until 1831 when he built a new home, "Brisbane House", on his 50 acres facing Lavender Bay.
 The next home he built, also on his 50 acres, was called "Grantham".
-By the 1840s Milson was leasing only the portion Campbell's 120 acres that contained Milson's orchard in the vicinity of Jeffrey Street.
-In 1872 Milson died at home at "Gratham" in the modern suburb of Milsons Point in what was then called the Municipality of East St Leonards.
+By the 1840s, Milson was leasing only the portion Campbell's 120 acres that contained Milson's orchard in the vicinity of Jeffrey Street.
+In 1872, Milson died at home at "Grantham" in the modern suburb of Milsons Point in what was then called the Municipality of East St Leonards.

+On 30 May 1915, the first station was opened north of the original Milsons Point railway station on the edge of Lavender Bay.

 The last of the family's holdings in the lower North Shore area were resumed in the early 1920s for the construction of the Harbour Bridge and associated roadways.